sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 - Push model: Event/Alarm information to remote syslog hosts and subscribed gNMI clients
 - Pull model: Event/Alarm information from CLI, REST/gNMI interfaces
 - Ability to change severity of events, ability to turn off a particular event
-- Ability to send only events or only general log messages to specific syslog host
+- Ability to send only log messages of events or all log messages to specific syslog host

 ## 2.2 Functional Description
 Event Management Framework allows applications to store "state" of the system for user to query through various north bound interfaces.